markenwerk/php-slack-client/README.md

 In general you should expect that any setter method could thrown an `\InvalidArgumentException`.
 The following exceptions could get thrown while using PHP Slack Client.

-- `CommonException\ParserException\StringifyException` on posting to Slack
+- `Markenwerk\CommonException\ParserException\StringifyException` on posting to Slack
-- `CommonException\NetworkException\UnexpectedResponseException` on posting to Slack
+- `Markenwerk\CommonException\NetworkException\UnexpectedResponseException` on posting to Slack
-- `CommonException\NetworkException\ConnectionTimeoutException` on posting to Slack
+- `Markenwerk\CommonException\NetworkException\ConnectionTimeoutException` on posting to Slack
-- `CommonException\NetworkException\CurlException` on posting to Slack
+- `Markenwerk\CommonException\NetworkException\CurlException` on posting to Slack

 ---